imkira/mobiledevice/README.md

 ### Uninstall an application on the connected device

-To uninstall your app from the connected device, pass it the bundle identifier and type:
+To uninstall an app from the connected device, pass in the bundle identifier and type:

 ```
 mobiledevice uninstall_app com.mycompany.myapp